 What is Blockchain Testing?

-Blockchain testing is the systematic evaluation of the blockchain’s various functional components (e.g., smart contracts).
-Unlike traditional software testing, blockchain testing involves several components such as blocks, mining, transactions, wallets, and so on, all of which require special tools to test.
+Testing blockchain applications is the systematic evaluation of the blockchain’s various functional components (e.g., smart contracts).
+Unlike traditional software testing, testing blockchain involves several components such as blocks, mining, transactions, wallets, and so on, all of which require special tools to test.

 Blockchain testing aids in the development of various quality stages, ranging from system performance to the security of the blockchain application.